segment-boneyard/toggle/Readme.md

 ```

 ### Toggle(value, el)
-  Create a new toggle with an optional starting `value` and optional `element` to use instead of creating one.
+  Create a new toggle with an optional starting `value` and optional `el` to use instead of creating one.

 ### .el
   The toggle's DOM element.